 In this guide, we will have a look at the steps to disable In-App Browsers for social media apps.
 More apps are beginning to integrate their own browsers.
-Known as in-app browsers, this helps the apps in keeping you engaged in their content.
-This is done to not let users access a third-party browser as it will ultimately deviate these users from their apps.
+Known as in-app browsers, these help the apps in keeping you engaged in their content.
+This is done not to let users access a third-party browser as it will ultimately deviate these users from their apps.
 Although it definitely scores on the ease of usability, the same, can’t be said about privacy and security.

-- Open the Twitter app and tap on your avatar.
+- Open the Twitter app and tap on your profile picture.

 - Head over to the Settings and Privacy tab.

-- Next, tap on Display and sound under the General tab.
+- Next, tap on Accessibility, display and language.

 From now on whenever you click on any external link, it won’t open in Twitter’s in-app browser.
 Rather you’ll have the option of choosing the desired Android browser.
 If you haven’t enabled 2-factor authentication for your Twitter account, it’s time to set that up now.